Some posts contain compensated links. Please read this disclaimer for more info.

 Museum Of Fine Arts

 The most famous Romanian fine artist is probably the sculptor Constantin Brancusi.
-But there are many other wonderful Romanian artists, and you can see some of their works at Tulcea’s Museum of Fine Arts.
+But there are many other incredible Romanian artists, and you can see some of their works at Tulcea’s Museum of Fine Arts.
 It is located in one of the most interesting buildings in the city.
-This is a neoclassical structure that was an administrative building when Tulcea was controlled by the Ottoman Empire.
-(Back then it was called The Pasha’s Manor House.)
+This is a neoclassical structure that was an administrative building when the Ottoman Empire controlled Tulcea.
+(Back then, it was called The Pasha’s Manor House.)
 So the building itself is an official Romanian historical monument.